 Chemical reactions involve chemical changes occurring within the substances, thus giving rise to a new element under some specific conditions.
 Chemical equations can understand the chemical reactions of various elements.
 The chemical equations show the reactants and the products that are involved in the reactions.
 Chemical reactions take place between two or more chemical compounds called as reactants.
 The reactants might be in solid, gas or liquid form.

 Many chemical reactions occur in our daily, with or without us knowing it such as burning, corrosion, occurring while cooking of food, eating, and much such more.
 One such other type of reaction is the Precipitation Reaction.
+Here, two different soluble salts which are in aqueous solutions combine to form products, out of which one is called precipitate which is an insoluble salt.

 Precipitation Reaction – Definition and Meaning